ygokmen/unit-voiceovers/README.md

 - Custom faction sound declaration system

 **Dynamic voice-overs when**
-- Magazine goes empty/reloading,
+- Magazine goes empty/reloading
-- Killed enemy,
+- Killed enemy
-- Getting wounded,
+- Getting wounded
-- Hurting a friendly,
+- Hurting a friendly
-- Spotting enemy,
+- Spotting enemy
-- Using throwable or plantable items,
+- Using throwable or plantable items
-- Low on ammo,
+- Low on ammo
-- A hostile frag is thrown nearby,
+- A hostile frag is thrown nearby
-- A nearby friendly is killed,
+- A nearby friendly is killed

 **Installation Requirements: CBA_A3**